dl1bz/svxlinkdb4rptr/README.md

 ```

 After update please look at the ``/var/www/html/include/config.inc.php.example`` if there are new defintions of new functions.
-If yes, you need to copy the additional lines to ``/var/www/html/include/config.inc.php``.
+If yes, you need to copy by hand the additional lines to ``/var/www/html/include/config.inc.php``.

 Have fun with SVXLINK Dashboard for repeater !